 EC and TD raised that the equipment and toys available for the children would benefit from being updated.
 Emma raised that there was a lack of outdoor equipment and toys to encourage free play amongst the children.
 It was agreed that £500 could be transferred to the petty cash to be used to update what was available for the children.

 EC also flagged that there is a chrome book that was purchased for management use previously but is not being utilised at all.
-It was agreed that this could be sold after checking there is no data stored on it.
-JT agreed to do this.
+EC suggested that it might be possible for the children to play computer games on it, or if not, tobe sold after checking there is no data stored on it.
+JT agreed to take the laptop to look into this.

 Breakfast Club Enquiries

 EC and TD have received an enquiry from a prospective parent asking if breakfast club could be extended to Baslow or Pilsley.
-The club has previously not offered this due to the difficulty with transport.
+Before COVID the BC was provided to both Curbar and Baslow children but has not yet been reinstated due to low demand.
 It was agreed that Emma and Tracey would send out some feelers to parents at Baslow to gauge whether there would be any interest from other parents on offering breakfast club, with a view to reviewing the decision at a future meeting depending on the interest received.

 Scout Hut